Balkrishna5/Monte_Carlo_simulation/README.md

-Perfect — let’s write this in a **clean, structured, step-by-step** way, just like a proper README or project documentation.

----

 # **What is Monte Carlo Simulation?**

 Monte Carlo Simulation is a **numerical method** used to model and analyze systems that are affected by **randomness and uncertainty**.